atharphy/Ph2_ACF_monitoring_csv/README.md

 When you write a register in the Glib or the Cbc, the corresponding map of the HWDescription object in memory is also updated, so that you always have an exact replica of the HW Status in the memory.

 Register values are:
 - 8-bit unsigend integers for the CBCs that should be edited in hex notation, i.e. `0xFF`
 - 32-bit unsigned integers for the GLIB: decimal values

-For debugging purpose, you can activate DEV_FLAG in the sources or in the Makefile and also activate the uHal log in RegManager.cc.
+For debugging purpose, you can activate DEV_FLAG in the sources or in the Makefile and also activate the uHal log in `RegManager.cc`

 ### External clock and trigger